wyhaines/learning-crystal-via-conways-game-of-life/README.md

 Now that you have a basic understanding of some of these concepts, it is time to write some code.
 If you look in the `src/` directory of your project, you will find a `life.cr` file.
 Open it in your editor.
 You will see that it already has a `Life` class defined, but there is nothing else there.
 Your first task is to add instance an variable for `@board`, which holds an `Array` of `Array` of `Bool` (`Bool` is a boolean type, that holds a value which is either `true` or `false`), defaulting all values to `false`.
 In addition, instance variables should be added for `@height` and `@width`, which hold the height and width of the board.
 The `initialize` method should take two arguments, `height` and `width`, and it should set the `@height` and `@width` instance variables to the values of those arguments, as well as assigning a new `Array` of `Array` of `Bool` to the `@board` instance variable.

+*hint* It is probably easier to write the rest of the code if you build your `@board` array with the outer array being the height of the board, and the inner arrays being the width of the board.

 If you need help, save your work (`git commit -a`), and then switch to the `step-2` branch (`git checkout step-2`).
 This branch has the code for this step already written.
 When you are done looking at it, you can switch back to your working branch again to implement your version (`git checkout working-branch`).

 ## Step 3: Initialize Board State